squilter/fixed-burn-time-landing/README.md

 - speed
 - height

+Run `pip3 install -r requirements.txt` first

-Run `python3 demo.py` and it will generate a table and then show what the control policy would do in case of a low&slow start vs a fast&high start
+Run `python3 demo.py` and it will generate a table and then show what the control policy would do with multiple starting conditions